Wall Street edges higher as the market awaits Nvidia's quarterly report

-U.S. stocks edged higher in midday trading Wednesday ahead of a highly anticipated earnings update from computer chip giant Nvidia that may provide insights into the current state and future of artificial intelligence.
+U.S. stocks edged higher in afternoon trading Wednesday ahead of a highly anticipated earnings update from computer chip giant Nvidia that may provide insights into the current state and future of artificial intelligence.

 The S&P 500 was up 0.2%.
-The benchmark index remains near its record high set earlier this month.
-The Dow Jones Industrial Average rose 104 points, or 0.2%, as of 12:07 p.m.
+The benchmark index is on pace to top its record high set earlier this month.
+The Dow Jones Industrial Average rose 127 points, or 0.3%, as of 1:20 p.m.
 Eastern time.
-The Nasdaq composite rose 0.2%.
+The Nasdaq composite inched up 0.1%.

 Gains in technology and financial companies helped outweigh declines in communication services, health care and other sectors.

-Treasury yields were mixed in the bond market.
-The yield on the 10-year Treasury rose to 4.27% from 4.26% late Tuesday.
+Treasury yields were mostly lower in the bond market.
+The yield on the 10-year Treasury slipped to 4.25% from 4.26% late Tuesday.

 Crude oil prices rose.
 European markets were mostly lower and Asian markets closed mixed overnight.